 Japanese public service broadcaster NHK has unveiled plans to conduct simultaneous broadcasting of its television programmes on the internet for 18 hours a day starting in April.

-Join IBC365 on Thursday 30 January at 2pm GMT to learn how broadcasters with limited budgets build platforms to compete with the global players.
+Join IBC365 on demand to learn how broadcasters with limited budgets build platforms to compete with the global players.

 13-17 Jan: Your guide to what’s happened this week in the media, entertainment and technology industry.

 Universal Studios and Warner Bros. have announced a newjoint venture to pool DVD distribution units amidst falling sales.

 Transforming linear and enhancing its digital operations, Euronews boss Michael Peters is looking to reach audiences beyond Europe.